 Customer Registration Time Line

 Registration to become a SPP Transmission Customer is a 45-day process.
-Transmission Customers become active in SPP models on the first day of February, April, June, August, October, or December.
-For example: A company requesting the production date of April 1 should have all completed documents submitted on or before February 15.
+Transmission Customers become active in SPP models on the first day of each month.
+For example: A company requesting the production date of June 1 should have all completed documents submitted on or before April 15.